larpconnect/sannr-lang/README.md

 # Sannr

-An experimental, prototype language for building systems.
+Sannr (/ˈsanːr/) is experimental, prototype language for building systems.
 Designed to be easy for humans to review and AI agents to write, it focuses on _correctness_ first so that if you have written the code, it is _correct_.

 I'm probably not going to get particularly far with this one, but it is something to screw around with and